 When you start to teach your pet to have their teeth brushed, approach them in an upbeat manner and start slowly.
 You can start with a washcloth to simply wipe your pet's teeth as you would when you go to brush them.
-Keep initial sessions very brief, just making contact with a few teeth, be sure to give treats before and afterwards to create a positive experience.

-Gradually work up to the point where your fingers are inside the cheeks and you can rub toothpaste along the teeth.
 Once your pet as become accustomed to the washcloth, you can start with just water on your toothbrush.
 Finally, you can incorporate toothpaste once your dog has accepting brushing with water.
-There are good video tutorials on how to adapt your cat to the process, one of which is from Cornell University's Partners in Animal Health called, "Brushing Your Cat's Teeth."
+Dental chews such as OraVet chews are good additions to regularly brushing your pet's teeth and preventing dental disease.